0xSero/partisia-docs/docs/operator-6-keys.md

-# Node operators will need to generate 3 sets of keys
+# Node operators will need 3 sets of keys

 >**Topics covered:**
 >